- Decide if you can find and develop a more profitable strategy in your company

 To add to all of this, culture is also shaped by our omission (and our omissions are often a result of lack of awareness).

 Personally I really like the metaphor of the garden.
 Let’s imagine you are a gardener.
 You can design a landscape, you can plant the seeds of plants you like and you can look after your garden – but the garden is dynamic – it changes every day.
 Even if you act for good, for example, while watering the garden, you are never can be 100% sure if you have provided the plants with the right amount of water (or maybe they are just beginning to have too much water and the roots have started to decay.
 Also, the end result is affected by weather, pests, plant’s diseases and many more.
 The garden is constantly subject to the laws of nature, if you will leave an aspect of your garden without the attention, nature will immediately demand it’s rights and the garden will change.

 Writing in the previous paragraphs about “good” cultures, I used the term healthy / unhealthy (desirable / undesirable) culture, which I had not previously defined.
 Let’s try to ask ourselves whether there is any “good” universal culture, which can be introduced and always improves the company’s situation?

 The answer in my opinion is, unfortunately, that this is not possible.
-Every company on the path to greatness must find its own recipe for an organizational culture that will help it achieve success (and I describe such a culture as healthy / desirable).
+Every company on the path to greatness must find its own recipe for an organizational culture that will help it achieve success and allow people in a company to thrive (and I describe such a culture as healthy / desirable).

 Each company is different and has (needs) its own culture.
 Let’s consider whether transferring Amazon’s culture to Apple would help Apple or rather cause a catastrophe?
 And yet Amazon’s culture allowed the company to achieve the position it has achieved.